 However, it should be noted that this sort of trip involves massive amounts of walking.
 5-6 miles easily in a day.
-If you have trouble covering that type of distance or have young kids and the associated strollers and bags that brings then you will need to dial down.
+If you have trouble covering that type of distance or have young kids and the associated strollers and bags having kids bring, then you will need to dial down.
 Or maybe that just sounds too hectic?
 Well then consider a 2-day visit?

 2-Day Visit to Disneyland

-Of you focus on one park at once then you will be treating your day at Disneyland like a one day visit as you will not be back the next day so on that respect it is no different, However one day at Disney California Adventure is more than enough.
+If you focus on one park at once then you will be treating your day at Disneyland like a one-day visit as you will not be back the next day so in that respect, it is no different, However, one day at Disney California Adventure is more than enough.
 So really we prefer the 2-Day Park hopper ticket option.
 This way you can blast both parks on day one then use the second day as a more relaxed day to tick off all those things you missed on the first day.

 Remember though MaxPass includes PhotoPass, so if you want photo’s on the second day you will need a MaxPass too, but remember you only need one per group to link to photo’s so if you all had MaxPass on the first day, but don’t need it for day two but want PhotoPass, just buy one MaxPass and link the photo’s to that Pass.